badoo/techblog/_posts/2015-08-03-lets-build-freehand-drawing-in-ios-part-3.markdown

 // track of previous width and previous velocity.
 See repository.
 {% endhighlight %}

-And this is how the stroke looks with this code:
+The parameters are a bit extreme to see the difference, but this is how the stroke looks with this code:

 ![width2]({{page.imgdir}}/width2.png)